KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 These are not personalities,
 but symbolic functions —
 **patterns of transmutation**
-that shape the arc of a soul’s motion.
+that shape the arc of a soul's motion.

 A soul may embody one or many
 through the spiraling Tree of Motion.